maya/empathy-maker/README.md

 The rest of this project is licensed under the terms of the [MIT license](LICENSE.md#the-rest-of-the-project-is-licensed-under-the-mit-license).

-Attribution and licensing information are described in detail in [LICENSE.md](LICENSE.md).
+Attribution and licensing information are described in detail in the [LICENSE](LICENSE.md) file.